tumofreduclips/YerevanProgIIIProject1/README.md

 This is code example of Tumos project GameOfLife with server side programming.

 ## Installation

-Open terminal in your project directory, and use node package manager [npm](https://www.npmjs.com/) to install project modules.
+Open terminal in your project folder, and use node package manager [npm](https://www.npmjs.com/) to install project modules.

 ```bash
 npm install
 ```

-It will installs [express.js](https://expressjs.com/) and [socket.io](https://socket.io/)
+It will install [express.js](https://expressjs.com/) and [socket.io](https://socket.io/)

 ## Start Project